Event Planning: End-to-End Mobile Web Design 2024

 Personas: I developed several personas of my users including demographic information, pain points, expectations, priorities and motivations in order to create a “snapshot” of a typical user.

-Affinity Mapping: Participants’ responses were separated into twelve catagories ranging from emotional responses to sites and tools used to goals, pain points and feedback.
+Affinity Mapping: Participants’ responses were separated into twelve catagories ranging from their emotional responses to event planning, to the sites and tools they currently use, to the goals they hope to achieve, to their pain points and past experiences, among others.

 POVs/HMWs: POVs and HMWs were developed from user feedback, with the top two concerns being implemented into the user/task flows in the design phase.